poeyahay/AFib_PGS/README.md

 - ~70 GB of memory
 - Typical runtime of ~4.5 hours

-These scripts were run on a high-performance computing cluster, after installation of METAL (v2011-03-25) (https://csg.sph.umich.edu/abecasis/metal/download/)
+These scripts were run on a high-performance computing (HPC) cluster, after installation of METAL (v2011-03-25) (https://csg.sph.umich.edu/abecasis/metal/download/)

 ## SBayesRC execution script
 [Execution script](https://github.com/poeyahay/AFib_PGS/blob/main/SBayesRC/SBRC_Run.sh) on how we created our polygenic scores using SBayesRC.